nhawkes/LogstashConfigCreate/README.md

 The program helps you to construct something similar to this for a log and then converts it to a logstash json output.

   For each branch a number of filters are supported.
-Currently it includes grok, drop, timestamp and convert
+Currently the program includes grok, drop, timestamp and convert:
 * **Grok** takes text and captures variables within it.
 It is built on top of regular expressions
 * **Drop** simple tells logstash to ignore everything that gets to that branch and not output the message
 * **Timestamp** allows you to change the default timestamp of the message (set to when Logstash discovers a message) to when the log message was actually generated